 The financial characteristics of specific instruments can be quite important.
 For instance, the choice between a coupon and a bond of equal duration can often be a strategic issue.
 Attention is thus given to analyzing the special characteristics of many bonds, such as extendible, retractable, callable, redeemable, convertible and currency features.

-Annualized returns over 30 years, and
+Annualized returns for over 23 years

 Annualized benchmark outperformance